 Danville is a medium-sized city located in the state of Virginia.
 With a population of 42,082 people and 21 constituent neighborhoods, Danville is the 22nd largest community in Virginia.

-The education level of Danville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.86% of adults 25 and older in Danville have a college degree.
+In terms of college education, Danville is nearly on par with the US average for all cities of 21.84%: 17.86% of adults 25 and older in Danville have a bachelor's degree or advanced degree.

 The per capita income in Danville in 2010 was $20,933, which is lower middle income relative to Virginia and the nation.
 This equates to an annual income of $83,732 for a family of four.
 However, Danville contains both very wealthy and poor people as well.